-Thankfully you’ve landed in exactly the right place to find out because I’ve took a closer look into this program & in this review I’ll be uncovering everything you need to know including how it all really works. 🙂
+Thankfully you’ve landed in exactly the right place to find out because I’ve taken a closer look into this program & in this review, I’ll be uncovering everything you need to know including how it all really works.

-Now it might initially seem like a dream come true, I mean who wouldn’t want to earn $1k per day on completely autopilot?
-Alongside money freedom it would give you time & location freedom too… The world would be your oyster.
+Now it might initially seem like a dream come true, I mean who wouldn’t want to earn $1k per day on complete autopilot?
+Alongside money freedom, it would give you time & location freedom too… The world would be your oyster.

 And that’s exactly how the video promoting the 1K in 1 Day system sells it to you – it attempts to draw you in by showing you various images of fancy cars, luxury holidays & huge mansions…